The Best Viewpoints in Paris and their Views

-Note: If you like to take pictures on this route of the viewpoints of Paris, it is forbidden to enter the Arc de Triomphe monument with a selfie stick or camera tripod.
+Note: If you like to take pictures on this route of the viewpoints of Paris, it is forbidden to enter the monument of Arc de Triomphe the selfie stick or the tripod of the camera.

 - Hours: The monument is open between 10:00 and 21:45.
 The last admission is at 21:45.

 - Price: The entrance fee is around 13€.
 Children under 18, disabled people and their companion or young people between 18 and 25 years old can enter for free.
 It is also free on Sundays.